Hello I have a 1991 Chevy C 1500 truck 5.7 liter with 210000 miles on it.

-Now since i have fixed all if that 3 days later the air conditioner and heater panel wont turn on.
+Now since I have fixed all, 3 days later the air conditioner and heater panel wont turn on.
 It is all electric.

 Can any one please help me on fixing this issue.

 These are a few Service Bulletins I found that might help.
 If they don't help let me know I'll dig deeper into the wire schematic.

 Date: NOV.
 1992

 ASE No.: A7